Fantasyland: Current shops

-Shanghai Disneyland Park
+Shanghai Disneyland

-Opened on June 16, 2016, Shanghai Disneyland Park also features a version of Fantasyland.
+Opened on June 16, 2016, Shanghai Disneyland also features a version of Fantasyland.
 The park's castle, called Enchanted Storybook Castle, represents all Disney Princesses and is the largest of all six Magic Kingdom castles.
 A brand new unique attraction called Voyage to the Crystal Grotto, a guided boat ride tour through the castle, and around Fantasyland, is also included.